icanseetime/idg2100-o3/README.md

 ### Run

-1. Run `npm install` or `yarn install` from the root folder to install all packages
+1. Run `npm install` or `yarn install` from the **backend** folder to install all packages
-2. Find the [.env](./backend/.env) file and replace the _DATABASE_URL_ local DB string with your own MongoDB connection string
+2. Create a new collection in MongoDB and import data from the [mongodb.json](./extra/mongodb.json) file
-3. Create a new collection in MongoDB and import data from the [mongodb.json](./extra/mongodb.json) file
+3. Find the [.env](./backend/.env) file and replace the _DATABASE_URL_ local DB string with your own MongoDB connection string
-4. Run `npm run devstart` or `yarn devstart` from root folder to start the server with nodemon
+4. Run `npm run devstart` or `yarn devstart` from the **backend** folder to start the server with nodemon

 ### Test

-1. Import data from the [postman.json](./extra/postman.json) file into Postman
+1. Import collection from the [postman.json](./extra/postman.json) file into Postman
 2. **Run all requests in collection - in order**
-3. Tests marked with 🔑 require you to paste in JWT from any authorized user
+3. Requests marked with 🔑 requires a JWT in the form of a Bearer token from any authorized user in the Authorization tab
-4. Tests marked with 👨‍🏫 require you to paste in JWT from an authorized user with teacher role
+4. Requests marked with 👨‍🏫 requires a JWT from an authorized user with teacher role

 \*_Feel free to also run your own tests, I didn't include every possible option._

 ---

-## API
+## Information about API

 ### Technologies used